Everybody bottles up their emotions at some point, and I'm no exception. Here are some techniques I've used to release those emotions.

 What Happens When You Bottle Up Your Emotions

-- You can become crabby to be around and start snapping at other people for now reason.
+- You can become crabby to be around and start snapping at other people for no reason.

 - You get to a stage where you have bottled up your emotions to the point you "explode."
 Often the victims are loved ones, friends, and co-workers.

-- You become depressed and numb, and you don't know how to get out of the situation.
+- You become depressed and numb and don't know how to get out of the situation.

 - Often the pent-up emotions will manifest themselves physically in the form of diseases and can make you very ill.